SOUTH KOREA FAST FACTS

 National Museum of Korea: This is the main museum of the country wherein you can learn about the art and history of the nation.
 It is also the cultural organization that represents South Korea.
 There are over 310,000 pieces displayed inside this museum.
 In terms of gallery space, this is the 9th largest art museum in the world.

 The food in South Korea is based largely on the use of rice, vegetables, and meats.
 A traditional Korean meal consists of a variety of side dishes and steam cooked rice.
 Kimchi, however, is their most popular dish.
 It is prepared using fermented bean paste, sesame oil, fermented red chili paste, vegetables and other seasonings.

 The use of vegetables in Korean cuisine is quite prevalent and they use a variety of cooking methods for their dishes.
 Most of the time, though, vegetables are served uncooked or slightly steamed or lightly stir-fried.
-Aside from kimchi, other popular dishes in South Korea include bibimbap, banchan and miyeok guk (seaweed soup).
+Aside from kimchi, other popular dishes in South Korea include bibimbap, banchan, bulgogi, spicy rice cake, and miyeok guk (seaweed soup).

 For centuries, South Koreans have utilized the produce from the sea, field, and mountain.
 This is reflected in their cuisine and culinary offerings.
 One of the distinctive characteristics to South Korean cuisine is the spiciness of the food.

 - Seoul Travel Guide: The Best Of Seoul.
 This book by Gary Jones has everything you need to know about visiting Seoul and travel to South Korea.
 You will learn about the historical and cutting edge destinations all over the city in one guide.